Markapuram-Eswar/my_portfolio/README.md

 - **Database Management**: MySQL, Firebase Firestore

 ### Featured Projects
-=**Planter**: A Flutter application that assists farmers by analyzing images of diseased plants to provide disease information and recommended cures.{on Developement}
+- **Planter**: A Flutter application that assists farmers by analyzing images of diseased plants to provide disease information and recommended cures.{on Developement}
--**ATS Resume Expert**: A Streamlit application that analyzes a resume in PDF format against a job description, providing recommendations and suggested changes to improve alignment. [https://github.com/Markapuram-Eswar/Ats_Resume]
+- **ATS Resume Expert**: A Streamlit application that analyzes a resume in PDF format against a job description, providing recommendations and suggested changes to improve alignment. [https://github.com/Markapuram-Eswar/Ats_Resume]

 ### Experience and Achievements
 - **GDSC**: Second Person in AI Team conducted many session with students about AI Basics.